-- -There are 23 Group A crime categories made up of 49 offenses.
-Both incidents and arrests are captured for Group A offenses and include serious crime against persons, property, or society. - -There are 11 crime categories for Group B offenses.
+-There are 23 Group A crime categories made up of 49 offenses.
+Both incidents and arrests are captured for Group A offenses and include serious crime against persons, property, or society.

+-There are 11 crime categories for Group B offenses.
 Only arrests are reported for Group B offenses.

-Juvenile arrest data also includes juveniles taken into custody or arrested without being charged.
-A more detailed explanation and list of Group A and Group B offenses can be found in Appendix A.
+Juvenile arrest data also includes juveniles taken into custody or arrested but merely warned and released without being charged.
+A more detailed explanation and list of Group A and Group B offenses can be found in Appendix A. Increasing public safety is of the utmost importance to the Juvenile Justice Oversight Council.
+Monitoring juvenile arrest data and juvenile petition filings helps to understand if public safety goals are being achieved.